omnetpp/omnetpp/doc/src/userguide/neddoc.rst

    Generating NED documentation in progress

 The result is a number of cross-linked HTML pages that can be opened by double-clicking the generated :file:`index.html`.
-On the left side, you will see a navigation tree, while on the right side there will be an overview of the project.
-If you have not yet added a ``@titlepage`` directive into your NED comments, then the overview page will display a default content.
+On the left side, you will see a navigation tree, while on the right side, there will be an overview of the project.
+If you have not yet added a ``@titlepage`` directive to your NED comments, then the overview page will display default content.

 .. figure:: pictures/NEDDOC-Documentation.png